-ALL EXPENSES FOR THIS OPERATION (defined by the total acres recorded in Section A, Item 4) paid in 2006 should be included in this section.
+ALL EXPENSES FOR THIS OPERATION (defined by the total acres recorded in Section 1, Item 4) paid in 2007 should be included in this section.
 This includes expenses for the Operator, Partners, Landlords and Contractors.
+The three columns represent this division of expenses.
+Be sure to record the expenses in the correct column.
+Probe to verify the respondent has reported costs associated with each item that were paid for by the landlord or contractor.